 Practicality is important, but of course the style as well.
 After all, you don’t want to spend time in a place that’s not appealing to you.
 Sofas help highlighting the focal point, and will complement (or ruin) the décor.

-Don’t be afraid to experiment with colors and patterns!
+Don’t be afraid to experiment with colours and patterns!
 Use the sofa to bring contrast to the rest of the room.

 This should be an obvious element to consider, after all, why spending so much time thinking of practicality if it’s not going to be comfortable to sit in/lay on?